The Letter to the Hebrews:

 strong & not very flattering words about the law

-The author of the Letter to the Hebrews doesn’t mince his words when writing about the source of hope offered to God’s people prior to Christianity, referring to Old Testament law as something weak and useless.
-Why do you suppose it is that he apparently thinks he needs to use such forceful language and insists on talking about things on the one hand and on the other hand?
-Don’t miss Tami Palladino’s illustrated reflections on the Scripture passages that form the basis of The Letter to the Hebrews: An Explanation of the Mechanism of Our Salvation.
-Click on the illustration (left) to enlarge it, and also check out Turning to God’s Word founder Tami’s visual-meditation journal to see all of her drawings and meditations.
-Tami’s reflections for this lesson, “A Better Hope Is Introduced,” are on pages 30 through 33 of her journal.
+The author of the Letter to the Hebrews doesn’t mince his words when writing about the source of hope offered to God’s people prior to Christianity, referring to Old Testament law as something “weak” and “useless.”
+Consider why he apparently thinks he needs to use such forceful language.
+Why might he be so insistent on that and on talking about things “on the one hand” and “on the other hand”?
+Don’t miss Turning to God’s Word co-founder Tami Palladino’s illustrated reflections on the Scripture passages that form the basis of The Letter to the Hebrews: An Explanation of the Mechanism of Our Salvation.
+Click on the illustration (left) to enlarge it.
+You also can check out Tami’s visual-meditation journal to see all of her drawings and read her meditations.
+Her reflections for this lesson, “A Better Hope Is Introduced,” are on pages 30 through 33 of her journal.

 every lesson has a free video (06:40)